 Subscribe to the feed

-Note from the editor: This blog post was originally published in November 2023 and has been updated by the author.
+Note from the editor: This blog post was originally published in November 2023 and has been updated to include the latest feature enhancements as well as the addition of a 90-day trial option for Red Hat Ansible Automation Platform subscribers.

-Last year, we launched Ansible Lightspeed with IBM Watson Code Assistant, a new generative AI service within Red Hat Ansible Automation Platform.
-Ansible Lightspeed with watsonx Code Assistant is engineered to help automation teams create, adopt, and maintain Ansible content more efficiently.
+Red Hat Ansible Lightspeed with IBM watsonx Code Assistant is a generative AI (gen AI) service within Red Hat Ansible Automation Platform that is engineered to help automation teams create, adopt and maintain Ansible content more efficiently.

 Bringing AI to Ansible content creation through collaboration between Red Hat and IBM